 The reason apex trade bodies like KCCI, Federation Chamber of Industry Kashmir (FCIK) and Kashmir Traders and Manufacturers Federation (KTMF), felt isolated was the promotion of fringe trade bodies.
 Since 1990, a number of parallel trade bodies, backed by vested interests, have come up at the cost of institutional credibility and stability in conflict-ridden Kashmir.

 “There are both internal and external factors with ulterior motives that have divided trader bodies in Kashmir,” Shakeel A Qalander, an industry lobbyist, said.
 “It is a process not so new.
 This is unfortunate that we are divided.”

 Industry insiders believe that such attempts are made to control the criticism against the government.
 In certain cases, it is aimed at pushing an agenda.
-“It has become a trend now to seek praises rather than listen to the positive criticism.
-This trend first stated in mainland India and then slowly travelled to Kashmir,” said an insider.
+“It has become a trend now to seek praise rather than listen to positive criticism.
+This trend first started in mainland India and then slowly travelled to Kashmir,” said an insider.

 An insider who wishes not to be named said: “These people who run dummy factions are the ones promoted by the government for its own vested interests.”